-The West Wight Mission Community will be intentional in Mission and outreach, collaborative and supportive, be enabling of people’s gifts and ministries and include a variety of churches and styles.
-It will establish new expressions of church alongside the traditional and ensure a Christian presence, witness and care in every place.
-Not all parishes can or should offer every aspect of the church’s life and ministry but by joining in partnership with neighbouring churches and forming a Mission Community can work together more effectively.
+The West Wight Mission Community is intentional in Mission and outreach, collaborative and supportive, it is enabling of people’s gifts and ministries and includes a variety of churches and styles.
+It establishes new expressions of church alongside the traditional and ensures a Christian presence, witness and care in every place.
+Not all parishes can or should offer every aspect of the church’s life and ministry but by joining in partnership with neighbouring churches and forming a Mission Community we can work together more effectively.

 New Clergy Appointed

 The Licensing of The Rev. Clive Todd and The Rev. Leisa McGovern took place on 22nd April 2018 at 4pm at Christ Church, Totland Bay

-We are delighted to announce that Clive and Leisa will, along with the Churches of the West Wight Cluster, begin the exciting process of developing a new team and emerging Mission Community.
+We are delighted that Clive and Leisa are, along with the Churches of the West Wight Cluster, begining the exciting process of developing a new team and emerging Mission Community.

 The Rev. Clive Todd

 The Rev. Clive Todd, is now Priest in Charge of the West Wight emerging Mission Community and will be Team Rector for the West Wight with specific responsibility for the Parishes of St Mary, Brighstone, St Peter, Shorwell with Kingson, St Paul and St Peter, Mottistone, St Mary the Virgin, Brook, St Michael the Archangel, Shalfleet, St Swithin, Thorley, Holy Spirit, Newtown and All Saints, Calbourne.

 Having spent his early life in the North East in the computer industry, he began training for the ministry at Lincoln Theological College 1989-1991.
 He served his Title as curate of Consett in Durham Diocese enjoying positions afterwards in inner-city Gateshead, the East Coast of Durham serving ex-coal mining villages, eventually becoming Rector of Ebchester and Vicar of Medomsley.